Open Access Image

 Arrow Image

 CyArk is pleased to announce the Heritage Documentation Training Grant.
-A unique opportunity for 10 dedicated individuals to gain comprehensive photogrammetry training and software completely free of charge.
+A unique opportunity for 10 dedicated individuals to gain comprehensive photogrammetry training and hands-on experience with industry-standard software, all completely free of charge.
 Elevate your skills in documenting cultural heritage with cutting-edge digital tools over an intensive 3-week virtual training.

 Why apply?